Carry Propagation in Multiplication by Constants

 A set of $k$ consecutive bit positions will be called a {\it $k$-block}.
 There are $n-k+1$ distinct $k$-blocks.
 A $k$-block will be said to be {\it active\/} if its rightmost position generates a carry and each of the remaining $k-1$ positions propagates a carry.
 The event ``$\bfC_n \ge k$'' is clearly equivalent to the event ``there is at least one active $k$-block'', which we shall denote $E_{n,k}$.
 To estimate $\Pr[E_{n,k}]$, we shall use the following principles.

 \itemitem{(A-1)} The probability that a given $k$-block is active is $1/2^{k+1}$. \itemitem{(A-2)} If a set of $k$-blocks includes two that overlap, then they cannot all be active.
-If no two overlap, then the events of their being active are independent.
+If no two overlap, then they are independent.

 We shall show that (1.4) follows from these two principles.
 Let

 For $k > k_1$, we have $\Pr[E_{n,k}] \le (n-k+1)/2^{k+1} = O(1/n)$ by (A-1) and Markov's inequality.
 We also have $1 - e^{n/2^{k+1}} = O(1/n)$ by the power series $e^x = 1 + O(x)$, valid for $x\to 0$.
 Thus we have (1.4) for $k>k_1$.